 BBII reports a significant increase in the theft of copper cables used for track bonding, including cables already installed.
 The incidence of thefts appears to increase in proximity to homeless encampments near the ROW.
+The JPB made contact with some of the homeless individuals and offered inducements, such as sleeping bags, if the thefts stopped.
+Thus far this experiment has been successful.

-The National Transportation Safety Board (NTSB) continues its investigation of the serious accident occurred on the railroad March 10, 2022.
+The National Transportation Safety Board (NTSB) continues its investigation of the serious accident that occurred on the railroad on March 10, 2022.
+The NTSB's report on the incident is expected in the near future.